CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

         .. vhdl:generics:: UART_RX

             WORD_SIZE:natural:=8
                 The machine word here is 8 bits.
+Used for :vhdl:portsignal:`DOUT`.

                 It just is.
-            DWORD_SIZE   : integer := 16
+            DWORD_SIZE   : :vhdl:type:`YourAwesomeType` := 16

             QWORD_SIZE : float     := 32.0